someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ## How Metrics Are Made

-Now, the Prometheus web UI will provide syntax help and auto-complete for available metric names.
-However, you might be wondering—how are you supposed to know which metrics exist?
-How do you know what other metrics there are and where something like `resoto_instances_total` is defined?
+The [Prometheus](https://prometheus.io) web UI provides syntax help and autocomplete for available metric names.
+However, you may be wondering—how are you supposed to know which metrics exist?
+How do you find what other metrics exist and where a value (for example, `resoto_instances_total`) is defined?

-Metrics are configured in the `resoto.metrics` [configuration](/docs/getting-started/configuring-resoto).
-Within [Resoto Shell (`resh`)](/docs/concepts/components/shell), simply execute:
+Metrics are defined in the `resoto.metrics` [configuration](/docs/getting-started/configuring-resoto).
+To edit metrics definitions, execute the following command in [Resoto Shell](/docs/concepts/components/shell):

 ```bash
 > config edit resoto.metrics